EndPointCorp/end-point-blog/2021/08/kubernetes.md

 The most notable change is that we added an `initContainers` section.
 Init Containers are one-and-done containers that run specific processes during pod initialization.
 They are good for doing any sort of initialization tasks that need to be run once, before a pod is ready to work.
 After they've done their task, they go away, and the pod is left with the containers specified in the `containers` section, like usual.
 In this case, we've added two init containers.

 First is the `await-db-ready` one.
-This is a simple container based on the `postgres:13` image that just sits there waiting for the database to be available.
-This is thanks to its `command` and `args`, which make up a simple shell script that leverages the `pg_isready` tool to continuously checks if connections can be made to our database:
+This is a simple container based on the `postgres:13` image that just sits there waiting for the database to become available.
+This is thanks to its `command` and `args`, which make up a simple shell script that leverages the `pg_isready` tool to continuously check if connections can be made to our database:

 ```yaml
 command: ["/bin/sh"]
 args: ["-c", "until pg_isready -h $(VEHICLE_QUOTES_DB_SERVICE_SERVICE_HOST) -p 5432; do echo waiting for database; sleep 2; done;"]
 ```

-This will cause pod initialization stops until the database is ready.
+This will cause pod initialization to stop until the database is ready.

 We need to wait for the database to be ready before continuing because of what the second init container does.
 Among other things, the `build` init container sets up the database.
 The database needs to be available for it to be able to to do that.
-The init container also downloads dependencies, builds the app, produces the deployable artifacts and copies them over to the directory from which the app will run:: `/app`.
+The init container also downloads dependencies, builds the app, produces the deployable artifacts and copies them over to the directory from which the app will run: `/app`.
 You can see that all that is specified in the `command` and `args` elements, which define a few shell commands to do those tasks.

 ```yaml
 command: ["/bin/sh"]